How to Pass the NCLEX-RN®: The Osmosis Ultimate Guide

 The good news is that the pass rate for first-time test takers is fairly high.
-Based on 2019 statistics, the overall pass percentage for first-time takers was 88%, while those who earned a nursing degree averaged slightly higher, around 90%.
-However, the pass rate drops dramatically for repeat test takers to about 44%.
+Based on 2020 statistics, the overall pass percentage for first-time test takers was 86%.
+However, the pass rate drops dramatically for repeat test takers, to about 42%..

 What should I do after the NCLEX-RN?

 Really, all you can do right after the exam is wait.
 Many states offer a Quick Results option that will at least let you know if you pass or fail.
-This is not an official result and does not constitute a nursing license, but at least you can put your mind at east.
-The Quick Results are available for a few after two business days have passed.
+This is not an official result and does not constitute a nursing license, but at least you can put your mind at ease.
+The Quick Results are available for some after two business days have passed.
 Once you find out you’ve passed the exam, go celebrate!
 You’re going to be an RN!